siddreddy07/Ai-Email-Buddy/README.md

 ## Tutorial

-- Learn to build this extension: [How to Use LinkedIn Learning](https://www.linkedin.com/learning/how-to-use-linkedin-learning)
+- Learn how to use this extension: [How to Use Extension](https://www.linkedin.com/learning/how-to-use-linkedin-learning)

 ## License